 The bvv241-nemo variant is provided as a demonstration of the flexibility of the proposed methodology.
 While the underlying Unicode-centric mapping scheme is applicable to any tokenizer, bvv241-nemo specifically replicates the vocabulary, token structure, and exact token enumeration of the SOTA Mistral Nemo tokenizer, using its public vocabulary files as a template.
 This showcases how the approach can serve as a drop-in replacement or augmentation for existing BPE or unigram schemes.

 Furthermore, since all token indices and their corresponding Unicode/codepoint representations are deterministic and exhaustively specified, this methodology enables the direct creation of a pre-initialized embedding matrix of shape vocab\_size × n\_embed.
 Such a matrix can be either used as a fixed (non-trainable) embedding or as a high-quality cold start, reducing the need for extensive embedding pre-training.
 Combining strict Unicode mapping with multi-character tokens, the bvv241 family achieves highly stable performance for Asian, Arabic, and underrepresented scripts---where differences from SOTA are minimal.
-For Indo-European (Latin and partially Cyrillic) languages, compression is less aggressive, but the model gains in predictability, recoverability, and linguistic inclusivity.
+For Indo-European (Latin and partially Cyrillic) languages compression is less aggressive.

 \FloatBarrier